wholder/LaserCut/README.md

 - Select a shape and select **Edit->Move Selected** (or press the **CMD-M** shortcut key) to reposition a shape, or a group of shapes.
 - Select a shape and select **Edit->Delete Selected** (or press the **CMD-X** shortcut key) to delete a shape, or a group of shapes.
 - Select a shape and select **Edit->Duplicate Selected** (or press the **CMD-D** shortcut key) to create a duplicate shape you can then reposition.
+- Spline Shapes
+  - Select `Spline Curve` from the `Shapes` menu then click to place the origin of the shape (does not create a point on the curve)
+  - Click again to place first control point then again to place another (repeat to trace out curve.)
+  - Click on first control point placed to complete and close curve.
+  - Click and drag on an already placed control point to move it.
+  - Click and drag on the origin to move the entire spline shape
 ## Credits
 LaserCut uses the following Java code to perform some of its functions:
 - [LibLaserCut](https://github.com/t-oster/LibLaserCut) (used to control the Zing Laser)